 Cultural probes were first proposed by Bill Gaver in 1999.
-It's a custom made package that is a selection of custom tools that are sent out to a range of participants.
+It's a unique package of custom tools that are sent out to a range of participants.
 These normally include at least a camera and a notebook.
 Often custom artefacts will be made to complement the questions that they are trying to answer.
 Because of the time limitations photography shall inform most of the probe.